akhaten/DGCC/README.md

 The project is a library regrouping several generic collections :

 - Stack : First In First Out (FIFO)
+- Queue : Last In First In (LIFO)
-- List
+- List : Iterable list
 - OrderedList : TODO
-- Queue : TODO
 - PriorityQueue : TODO

 # How use the library